digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 time="2021-08-06T11:13:09Z" level=info msg="Recyling node {11bdd0f1-8bd0-42dc-a3af-7a83bc319295 f8d76723-2b0e-474d-9465-d9da7817a639 379826e4-8d1b-4ba4-97dd-739bbfa69023}"
 ...
 ```
-In the terminal window where the `watch` was set for `kubectl get nodes` a new node should appear after a minute or so, replacing the old one (notice that it has a different `ID` and a new `AGE` value):
+In the terminal window where you set the watch for `kubectl get nodes`, a new node appears after a minute or so, and replaces the old one.
+The new node has a different `ID` and a new `AGE` value:

 ```
 NAME            STATUS   ROLES    AGE   VERSION